Welcome to St. John the Apostle

 Confession Times

-Confession 20 min. before weekend Masses and 15 min. before weekday Masses in the church basement or by appointment.
+Confession 20 min. before weekend Masses and 15 min. before weekday Masses in the church or by appointment.
 Please contact Father Paul Chu at pchu@rcav.org

 Here is an Examination of Conscience to help prepare for Confession: